Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Numerical Experiments

+} {The first task of our numerical experiment is to verify that the mixed design indeed improves upon the cluster-based design by eliminating the bias from imperfect network clustering.
+In this experiment, we use test instances with known edge weights, which are required by clustering algorithms in practice.
+The benchmark is the cluster-based design (Definition~\ref{def:cbr}) generated by the state-of-the-art community detection algorithm called \textit{Leiden} \citep{leiden}, which maximizes the modularity of the clustering.
+We test the mixed design (Definition~\ref{def: mixed randomization design}) in conjunction with Algorithm~\ref{alg: greedy algorithm}. }

-To compare the performance under different network sizes and structures, we generate $3\times 6=18$ test instances, parameterized by $(n,r_0,r_1)$.
-The network size $n$ is chosen from $\{1000,2000,4000\}$.
-The value of $(r_0,r_1)$ is chosen from the set $\{(4,0),(2,2),(0,4),(16,0),(8,8),(0,16)\}$.
-Note that $r_0 + r_1$ is either 4 or 16, which represents the expected average degree in the RGG model.
-Recall that when $r_0$ is positive and $r_1$ is zero, units are only connected to those in short distances.
-When $r_1$ is positive, units may be subject to long-range inference.
+To compare the performance under these two experimental designs, we generate $3 \times 6 = 18$ test instances, parameterized by $(n, r_0, r_1)$.
+The network size $n$ is chosen from $\{1000, 2000, 4000\}$.
+The values of $(r_0, r_1)$ are chosen from the set $\{(4,0), (2,2), (0,4), (16,0), (8,8), (0,16)\}$.
+Note that $r_0 + r_1$ is either 4 or 16, representing the expected average degree in the random geometric graph (RGG) model.
+Recall that when $r_0$ is positive and $r_1$ is zero, units are only connected to those within short distances.
+When $r_1$ is positive, units may be subject to long-range interference.

-We consider three performance metrics for the ATE estimators $\tau$: mean ($\E[\tau]$), variance ($\Var(\tau)$), and theoretical variance upper bounds ($\widehat{\Var(\tau)}$) given by Proposition~\ref{The: mixed variance}.
-For each instance, we run 10,000 independent simulations for each design.
-The (exact) variances for $\tau_F$ and $\tau_W$ are approximated by sample variances, while the variance of the RGCR is calculated according to formula (2.1) to (2.3) in \cite{ugander2023randomized}.
-To calculate theoretical upper bounds on the variance, we use $Y_M=6$.
-The variance upper bound for the RGCR design is given by $\widehat{\Var(\tau_R)}={2}Y_M^2\sum_{i=1}^n|B_2(i)||B_4(i)|/n$ (this bound is in fact tighter than the bound used in \cite{ugander2023randomized}).
-The simulation results are summarized in Table~\ref{table: simulation results}.

-We have several observations from the results in Table~\ref{table: simulation results}.
-First, let us examine the metrics for $\tau_F$ (fixed clustering) and $\tau_W$ (weight-invariant random clustering) under the mixed randomization design.
-As both estimators are unbiased, we expect that the means will be closer to the ATE when the sample variances are small.
-This relationship is confirmed by the simulation result.
-For sample variances $\Var(\tau_F)$, we observe from Table~\ref{table: simulation results} that given $(r_0,r_1)$, if the network size $n$ doubles, sample variances will decrease approximately by a half.
-Additionally, given $n$, as the limiting expected degree $(r_0+r_1)$ increases, the variances of $\tau_F$ increase by approximately $(r_0+r_1)^2$.
-These relationships imply that the $O(d^2/n)$ bound in Theorem~\ref{prop: maximum matching upper bound} is probably tight.
-We also observe that the theoretical variance upper bounds of $\tau_F$ from Proposition~\ref{The: mixed variance}, $\widehat{\Var(\cdot)}$, is often less than twice the simulated sample variance, $\Var(\cdot)$, suggesting that the bound in Proposition~\ref{The: mixed variance} serves as a good approximation of the true variance.